sheikhhanif/YouTube_Transcribe_Summarizer/README.md

 ## Features

-- **Transcript Retrieval**: Fetches transcripts from YouTube videos using the `youtube-transcript-api`.
+- **Transcript Retrieval**: Fetches transcripts from YouTube videos using the `youtube-transcript-api` pip package.
 - **Summarization**: Utilizes the `LLM`  to generate concise summaries of transcripts.
 - **Video Information Extraction**: Extracts video titles and URLs from a specified YouTube channel.
 - **JSON Output**: Stores the summarized information in a structured JSON file for easy access and analysis.